muzammiltariq/Operating-Systems/Assignment 1/README.md

 This assignment was about proccess scheduling.
-I wrote code in C language to simulate process scheduling with 4 different policies which were FIFO, SJF, STCF, RR
+I wrote code in C language to simulate process scheduling with 4 different policies which were FIFO, SJF, STCF, RR.
+The attached processes.dat file is the sample input which can be used to check the code